 Factors affecting credit score

 This is the single biggest factor affecting credit score.
-If one has missed even a single repayment schedule or equated monthly instalment (EMI), it pulls down the credit score.
+If one has missed even a single repayment of gold loan schedule or equated monthly instalment (EMI), it pulls down the credit score.

 The total value of existing loan is another key aspect of a credit score.
 If one already has one or more loan accounts that take out a big chunk of one’s salary or monthly cash flow, then credit scores slide.